The shareholder of a Georgian subsidiary

 for more information regarding the necessary procedures.
 Our specialists

-can offer advice on the main advantages of operating here through a branch office or a Georgian subsidiary
+can offer advice on the main advantages of operating here through a branch office or a Georgian subsidiary in 2022

 .
 If you need to open a company in other countries, such as Romania